rdelos747/FNA-Utils/readme.md

 }
 ```

-Sets the `GameObject`'s image as a single sprite.
+Sets the `GameObject's` image as a single sprite.
 Drawing the `GameObject` will display the entire image, unless a `spriteClip` is specified.
 Changing the values of `GameObject.animation` or `GameObject.currentFrame` will have no effect.

 ## Creating a `GameObject` with a sprite sheet
 ```C#